Chaitanya8639/retail-sales-analysis-tableau/README.md

 - `visuals/` – (optional) Screenshots of Tableau dashboards
 - `data/` – (optional) Cleaned data in CSV format

-## 📽️ Demo
-A 5-minute walkthrough video explains the dashboard and insights derived.
-(Link to be added)

 ## 📄 License
 This project is licensed under the [MIT License](LICENSE).